TL;DR

 4. Increased Email Engagement

 The layout of your email might either help establish your brand or leave readers unsure about who is sending it.
-When emails include real, brand-aligned graphics, they are instantly recognizable, which increases open rates before the reader even sees the subject line.
+When emails include authentic, brand-aligned graphics, they are instantly recognizable, which increases open rates before the reader even sees the subject line.

 5. Improved User Trust and Credibility